-The One Room Challenge Starts Today—You'll Want to Follow These Designers, Stat
+The Spring One Room Challenge Starts Today: Here's How to Follow Along

 The biannual remodeling event kicks off this morning, and we can't wait to see what the 20 official makeovers will look like.

 The semiannual design event of the year is here!
-The One Room Challenge (ORC) kicks off October 2 and is about to fill your Instagram feed with loads of design inspiration.
-Plus, we're thrilled to yet again be the media partner for this fall's challenge.
-(If you need a refresher of what past makeovers have looked like, check out the 20 official room makeovers from the spring challenge.)
+The One Room Challenge (ORC) kicks off today, May 6, and is about to fill your Instagram feed with loads of design inspiration.
+Plus, we're thrilled to yet again be the media partner for this spring's challenge.
+(If you need a refresher of what past makeovers have looked like, check out the 20 official room makeovers from last fall's challenge.)

-On Wednesday, October 2, this fall's 20 featured designers will reveal the spaces they've selected and their plans to overhaul them.
-Every Wednesday for the following five weeks, they will share the progress they've made and the challenges they're facing—all culminating with the big reveal on Wednesday, November 6.
+On Wednesday, May 6, this spring's 20 featured designers (including Tim Lam of Design Maze and Rebecca Plumb of Studio Plumb, who were selected as participants by the Better Homes & Gardens home editors) will reveal the spaces they've selected and their plans to overhaul them.
+Every Wednesday for the following eight weeks, they will share the progress they've made and the challenges they're facing.
+It all culminates with the big reveal on Wednesday, June 24.

 Follow us and One Room Challenge on Instagram as we share some of the ORC highlights.
 You can also follow #oneroomchallenge and #BHGORC so you don't miss a single post.
-And be sure to look for the full recap of all 20 spaces on November 6.
-We can't wait to see the jaw-dropping transformations!
+And be sure to look for the full recap of all 20 spaces on June 24.
+We can't wait to see the stunning transformations!

 Here are the 20 talented individuals who will be documenting their room transformations this season.